Court Rules - Administration of the Court - E-Filing

 5.07 MAINTENANCE OF ORIGINAL DOCUMENTS

-(c) The Clerk of the Court shall create and maintain a paper copy of all e-filings in a parallel manual court file.
+(b) The Clerk of the Court shall create and maintain a paper copy of all e-filings in all criminal cases as well as WF (Will Filing) in a parallel manual court file.

 5.08 PRIVACY ISSUES